realmayus/chime/README.md

 To do that, enter your virtual environment using `source venv/bin/activate` and run:
 `python3 -m pip install .`

+##### Updating chime itself
+If new commits were commited and you want to update chime, simply execute `git pull` in the root directory of chime and then update the chime binary.

 #### Asset Credits
 Music Disc with Note: Icon made by Freepik from www.flaticon.com